 A lot of people just stick with the same bank they bank with because they feel loyal to them.
 I personally went with a different bank because the HELOC plans through my day-to-day banking package weren’t apparent.

 Related: Mortgage Broker or Big Bank?

 Another reason to go for the big bank is that you like negotiating.
-Personally, I was able to knock off 0.2% off the posted rate at the time because of my hard core negotiating skills (haha, okay probably not that hard core and the amount is quite underwhelming but it’s better than nothing).
-I also enjoyed the bank calender they sent out and the generous gift card the bank sent for using them.
+Personally, I was able to knock off 0.2% off the posted rate at the time because of my hard-core negotiating skills (haha, okay probably not that hardcore and the amount is quite underwhelming but it’s better than nothing).
+I also enjoyed the bank calendar they sent out and the generous gift card the bank sent for using them.

 Mortgage Broker vs Bank Mortgage Specialist?

 Well, the choice is individual.
 Some people prefer a mortgage broker, and some like me, prefer the big banks.
 I don’t think it’s logical of me to want to pay more for a mortgage when I could be saving thousands, but sometimes humans are not logical.